rweddell/TutoringMaterials/ProjectPrompts/MakeExecutable.md

     - Windows:
         > where python

-#### NOTE:
+> NOTE:
-- You can turn off the virtual environment by typing.
-You should do this every time that you are finished programming for that environment.
-    - Mac/Linux/Windows:
+    Make sure to turn off your environment when you are not using it Mac/Linux/Windows:
-        > deactivate
+>> deactivate

 ### Part 2
 #### Application code